fromjasonstuff/fromjason-eleventy/content/posts/new tech same people.md

 ---
 # {{ title }}

-Humane, an AI hardware start-up whose name choice is as transparent as glass, has a "trust" section front-and-center on its [website](https://hu.ma.ne/aipin).
-It reads:
+Humane, an AI hardware start-up whose name choice is as transparent as glass, has a "trust" section front-and-center on its [website](https://hu.ma.ne/aipin). *It reads*:

 > At Humane, we believe you deserve the ability to own your data from the outset.
 That personal information should be protected.
 And, that having transparency as a value isn’t radical.
 As a privacy-first company, we build knowing privacy should be a core value and honestly—a given.
 Our commitment is to you and that which you value most.